ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 ### Conclusion

 In this post, we've covered the basics of how to validate client certificates in API Management.
 As you've seen, there are two ways to validate a client certificate.
 You can either use the `validate-client-certificate` policy or the `context.Request.Certificate` property.
-Both have their advantages and disadvantages.

 Using Bicep in combination with the Azure CLI is a great way to automate the deployment of resources, like API Management and its APIs, to Azure.
 It also provides an easy way to deploy your CA and client certificates to API Management.

+The end result of this blog post can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/01-validate-client-certificate-in-apim).

 In the next post we'll cover how to validate a client certificate in API Management when it's sitting behind an Azure Application Gateway.